followCode/Twitch-Network-Analysis/README.md

 Therefore preprocessing of nodes and edges was required to generate subgraphs for the queries and has been done with the help of python.
 Python has also been used for analysis of the generated subgraphs.

+### Graph Elements Details

+The graph totally contains 1,45,404 nodes where we have 30 streamers and the rest are the users.
+The total no of edges in the graph is 1,47,496 where each edge signifies a user watching a game being streamed by a streamer i.e. each edge connects a user with a streamer.
+All the edges have equal weight.
+The total number of games is 15 and each has been shown in the graph with a different color.